KainAber/tricky-drafting/README.md

 ## Known Limitations

+The code queries only instants or cards with "flash" in their oracle text.

+Therefore, the following known limitations exist:
 - Activated abilities from the hand (cycling, channel, etc)
 - Alternate casting costs
 - Cost reductions
 - Abilities of face-down permanents
+- False positive hits, e.g., cards with flashback

 ## Acknowledgements